Our tremendously popular Splash Pad Guide has been updated for 2022!

 Phones: 401-294-3802 Address: 160 Yawgoo Valley Road, Exeter, RI

-Attleboro has four pools that are open daily 11:00am to 6:00pm from July 8 – Aug 21, 2018. $160/family for season pass.
+Attleboro has three pools that are open daily 11:00am to 6:00pm from June 29th – Aug 19th, 2022. $160/family for season pass.
 Day rate is $3/day for residents, or $10/adult, $5/child for non-residents, free for age 2 and under.
 Spatcher pool has additional water features and a very shallow area for young children.

-- Spatcher Pool Address: 79 North Avenue, Attleboro, MA (MA residents only)
+- Spatcher Pool Address: 79 North Avenue, Attleboro, MA ($10 per person for out-of-state residents)

 Phone: (508)528-8708 Address: 45 Forge Hill Rd, Franklin, MA

 This great little zoo in Attleboro, MA has a splash pad inside of the zoo, as well as a changing area.
 Cost is included in admission to the zoo.
-Call for hours.
+Open 10-5, last admission 4pm.

 Phone: (774) 203-1840